tlangan1/Express-Server/README.md

 # Express Server to support the `Life Helper` application

+## Notes

+1. For information on CORS package for and express look [here](https://expressjs.com/en/resources/middleware/cors.html).

 ## Use

 1. To start the server execute the following command.